rakibul-wdp/uptime-monitoring-api-with-raw-nodejs/README.md

 - Create sample route and not found route and put those route in routes file.
 - Main work doing in handle req res file.

+### Brief Summary

+- What we are doing overall.

+### Final Words

+### Part - 2

+- Using Environment Variables
+- Data Storage in File System
+- CRUD System with fs module